 The Institute may also perform the following functions:

-Arrange training programs, workshops, symposia, seminars, conferences and other activities and prepare case studies for public officials, business leaders and civil society organizations in order to build institutional and individual capacity and enhance understanding of good governance principles and effective, participatory decision-making.
+Arrange training programs, workshops, seminars, conferences and related activities, and prepare case studies for public officials, business leaders and civil society organizations to build capacity and promote understanding of good governance principles and participatory decision-making.

-Provide advice, expertise, know-how, information, advocacy, and technical, legal and administrative services and act as consultants to governmental and non-governmental organizations and public and private sector institutions, civil society organizations and individuals on all governance-related issues, policy design, and the implementation of governance reforms, on payment of fees or otherwise, as it may deem appropriate.
+Provide advice, expertise, advocacy, and technical, legal and administrative services, and act as consultants to governmental and non-governmental organizations, public and private sector institutions, civil society organizations and individuals on governance-related matters, policy design, and implementation of governance reforms.

-Promote and conduct research and studies on governance structures, policy reforms, and governance-related issues, in Pakistan and other countries, and publish comprehensive reports in respect thereof.
+Conduct and promote research on governance structures, policy reforms and related issues in Pakistan and other countries, and publish reports and studies thereon.

-Collaborate and enter into partnership with international, regional and local organizations, government agencies, public and private sector bodies, professional and business associations, non-governmental and civil society organizations, think-tanks, research institutes, academic institutions, scientists, scholars, social activists, community leaders and other individuals, subject to prior approval of competent authorities where required by law, for their participation in the proceedings and activities of the Institute, promotion of good governance and furtherance of the objects of the Institute.
+Collaborate and enter into partnerships with international, regional and local organizations, government agencies, public and private sector bodies, academic institutions, think tanks, civil society organizations and individuals, subject to applicable law, for promoting good governance and the objects of the Institute.

-To increase awareness and knowledge and engage the public on issues related to good governance, including transparency, accountability, and efficiency in public services, through media campaigns, publications, social media, public forums and other activities.
+Promote public awareness and engagement on good governance, transparency, accountability and efficiency in public services through media campaigns, publications, social media, public forums and other activities.

-Publish journals, papers, reports, and other articles relating to good governance with a view to promoting best practices, supporting policy reforms, and strengthening institutions.
+Publish journals, papers, reports and other material relating to good governance to promote best practices, support policy reforms and strengthen institutions.

-Strongly advocate and campaign, in all its activities, for the adoption by both governmental and private institutions, of ethical principles and standards in governance so as to earn public trust, and for this purpose to set an example by prescribing a Code of Ethics for its Members and Associates.
+Advocate for the adoption of ethical principles and standards in governance by public and private institutions, and set an example by prescribing a Code of Ethics for Members and Associates of the Institute.

 Zahid Hamid is a former Member of the National Assembly of Pakistan and as Federal Minister has held the portfolios of Law and Justice; Climate Change; Science and Technology; Privatization and Investment; and Human Rights.
 He is an Advocate of the Supreme Court of Pakistan, with special interest in constitutional, commercial and environmental law.